How-To Guides

 - Run

-to randomly split the Paediatric Pneumonia Dataset into three worker folders and a validation set.
-You can also runmake minimal_server_folders
+make symbolic_server_foldersto randomly split the Paediatric Pneumonia Dataset into three worker folders and a validation set.
+You can also runmake minimal_server_foldersif you are in a real hurry, but results will be predictably poor. - Run

-can be used to suppress secure aggregation - The model weights and a
+make federated_secureto train a model using federated learning with secure aggregation.make federated_insecurecan be used to suppress secure aggregation - The model weights and a

-file with metadata will be saved undermodel_weights
+.csvfile with metadata will be saved undermodel_weights

 - Run